-Every NHS trust in England has a raising concerns policy.
-This policy will include the type of concern you can raise, how you can raise it, who you can raise your concern with and your organisation's commitment to support you through the process.
+All NHS trusts and primary care organisations in England must have a raising concerns policy.
+This policy will include the type of concern you can raise, how you can raise it, who you can raise it with, and your organisation's commitment to supporting you through the process.

 It is important to understand the process used in your organisation to ensure your concern is raised properly.

 This policy should be made readily available to you on your organisation's intranet site.
-If you are struggling to find this, then your HR or personnel department, trade union representative, manager, supervisor or mentor will be able to signpost you to this.
+If you are struggling to find this, you should contact your human resource department, trade union representative, manager, supervisor or mentor.

 Find out who you can talk to in your organisation